broadinstitute/gtex-viz/locusBrowser/README.md

+LocusBrowser

-To run the demo locally:
+To run the demo of LocusBrowser locally:
 Start a light-weight http server in this directory
 <pre>python3 -m http.server</pre>